homerhanumat/homerhanumat.github.io/source/_posts/2014-02-28-densityplottutorial.markdown

 ## From and To

 In the `imagpop` data frame, the variable **kkardashtemp** records the rating given, by each individual in the data frame, for the celebrity Kim Kardashian.
-The possible rating range from 0 to 100.
+The possible ratings range from 0 to 100.

 Let's make a density plot of this variable: